 - use fear-mongering tactics and many seem to be ok with it

 - are spreadsheet managers running around all day with graphs, ratios and KPIs throughout the department

-To all you managers who exhibit this kind of behaviour, beware because other times are coming!
-So please work on your managing characteristics and go with the time, otherwise time will catch you.
+To all you managers who exhibit this kind of behavior, beware because other times are coming!
+So please work on your managing characteristics and go with the time, otherwise, time will catch you.
 However, if you are the kind of supervisor with the 6 assets as mentioned above, congratulations, you will be ok.

 Hypes about leadership

 Nowadays you hear of new forms of leadership that seem to be necessary.
 Yet many organizations struggle with this issue, because what exactly is it about.
 These include hyping names such as: